Why Niche Software with Integrations is Replacing "All-in-One" Software Giants

 The Future of Software

-Slack CEO, Stewart Butterfield, recently discussed this trend with CNBC, saying that companies will continue shifting toward software suites that are customized to fit their specific needs.
+Slack CEO and OfficeSpace client, Stewart Butterfield, recently discussed this trend with CNBC and was featured in Forbes, saying that companies will continue shifting toward software suites that are customized to fit their specific needs.
 What all of these suites have in common is a “connective tissue”, or a specific piece of software that can integrate with several other tools and function as the primary dashboard.

 For Butterfield, this connective tissue is Slack, an instant messaging platform that can integrate with other vendors (including OfficeSpace) to serve as a single access point to a company’s complete tech toolkit.
 For facility managers, on the other hand, this central system could be OfficeSpace, which can collaborate with app, directory and sign on integrations including Namely, Workday, Slack and Microsoft Azure.